Rosenthal Heights

 Rosenthal Heights features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.6% of all households, including 34.0% couples with children, 35.4% couples without children, and 10.5% single parent families.
-Non-family households make up the remaining 19.4%, with lone person households at 17.7% and group households comprising 2.0%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.3.
+Family households constitute 80.6% of all households, including 34.0% couples with children, 35.4% couples without children, and 10.5% single parent families.
+Non-family households account for the remaining 19.4%, with lone person households at 17.7% and group households comprising 2.0% of the total.
+The median household size is 2.7 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households